hunator/draft-v6ops-nat64-srv/README.md

 # Materials for IETF draft-x-v6ops-nat64-srv

-This repository comtains code which is not anywhere to final.
-There are no checks of input data so it is not safe to run in production.
+This repository contains code that is not anywhere near to final.
+There are no checks of input data, so it is not safe to run in production.
 It is just proof of concept.

-If you want to test detection of NAT64/DNS64 you can add these records to you DNS zone file:
+If you want to test the detection of NAT64/DNS64, you can add these records to your DNS zone file:

 ```
  _nat64._ipv6            IN SRV  5 0 9632        nat64prefix1